 The installation of custom lighting on bridge.

 The design and fabrication specifications for new artistic gateway pole.

 The design of control cabinet, and providing the power supply to the metered control cabinet.

 The utility coordination.

 The goal was to install dynamic lighting that would accentuate the bridge’s open structure yet never overpower the inscription, the elegantly scrolling banner or the delicate clockface.

 Modern Energy Efficient Lights for a Century Old Structure

-To achieve the desired effect, Mulvey & Banani engineers used linear LED lights to accent the truss work of the original bridge structure and energy-efficient LED lights to subtly outline artist Eldon Garnet’s now famous text, which was added in 1996 and which reads, “This river I step in is not the river I stand in.”
+To achieve the desired effect, Mulvey & Banani used linear LED lights to accent the truss work of the original bridge structure and energy-efficient LED lights to subtly outline artist Eldon Garnet’s now famous text, which was added in 1996 and which reads, “This river I step in is not the river I stand in.”